Site Information

 Access Time

-Some pages on this site contain several images.
-The purposes of these images are to provide necessary visual supplements for the text (e.g., maps of exploration routes) and enhance the visual appeal of the page.
-All images have been provided with captions that allow those readers who do not load images immediately to select specific images for viewing.
+Some pages on this site contain several images and/or videos.
+The purpose of this content is to provide necessary visual supplements for the text (e.g., maps of exploration routes) and enhance the visual appeal of the page.
+All images and videos have captions that allow those readers who do not load images immediately to select specific images/videos for viewing.
 Pages have been developed to load text first.
-Some larger images are provided on the page in reduced form.
-The caption provides access to a larger image in a separate page.

 Links ![]()

-Some links are provided to other Web sites as reference or supplemental material.
+Some links are provided to other websites as reference or supplemental material.
 External sites accessed by such links will appear in a separate window.
+A limited number of links to non-U.S. government sites are included on this site; links to external, non-government websites are annotated with an icon, ex. google.com .

 Fonts and Type Sizes

-Verdana is the default font for this site; 10 point is the default size.
+Roboto and Roboto Slab are the default fonts for this site.
 All browsers allow users to select specific fonts and type sizes for display.
-Some users select large type sizes for ease of reading, or specific fonts for personal tastes.
+Some users select large type sizes for ease of reading or specific fonts for personal tastes.
 The text and layout should not be adversely affected by a user's selection of alternative fonts and type sizes.

 Printing Pages

 This site has been designed to ensure simple printing.
-We recommend printing in portrait format at a scale of 85 to 100%.
+We recommend printing in portrait format at a scale of 85 to 100 percent.

 Navigation

-These two pages appear on every page and provide additional access assistance.
-The Index is a complete listing of every page on the site.
-Search This Site is a standard word/phrase search through all text and documents (pdf) on the site's pages.
+Use the Site Index or Search function to provide additional assistance in accessing site content.
+The Site Index is a complete listing of every page on the site.
+Search function, located in the banner of the site, is a standard word/phrase search through all content available on the site's pages.

 Advanced Features (Audio, Video, and Animations)